tweekypie/secret_santa/README.md

   Configure "main.py" script with information of your smtp.server, sender email, subject and body of message.

 Step 3(optional):
-  Gave permissions to your email accaount to "Gmail" or whatever email server you have.
+  Give permissions to your email account to "Gmail" or whatever emailservice you use.

 Step 4:
   Run "main.py" with Python 3.